The classifying space of the one-dimensional bordism category and a cobordism model for TC of spaces: Identifying cocycles

 In this section we recall the description of Igusa's rational $2k$-cocycles $\gb_k$ on $N\gL$ that represent the powers of the first Chern class $c_1 \in H^*(B\gL; \IQ) \cong \IQ[c_1]$.
 It will be useful to first define the cocylces on a certain simplicial set $\mc{U}$, which admits compatible maps

 By the previous section the realisations of the top row are all equivalent to $\CP^\infty$ and the horizontal maps are equivalences.
 We think of $\mc{U}$ as a rational model for $\CP^\infty$ similar to Kontsevich's combinatorial $BU(1)^{\mrm{comb}}$, see \cite[section 2.2]{Kon92}.
 However, we will not actually show $\mc{U}$ is rationally equivalent to $\CP^\infty$.
 Instead we will only show that the maps $B\gL \to \|\mc{U}\|$ are rationally surjective.
 Concretely, we define cocycles $\cl{\sign}_{2k}$ on $\mc{U}$ and show that their pullback to the top row is a certain multiple of $(c_1)^k$.
+The advantage of working with $\mc{U}$ is that it is much easier to construct the diagram as described above than it is to lift Igusa's cocycle against the maps $H$ and $J$, see remark \ref{rem:U-useful}.

 \begin{defn} The $n$-simplices in $\mc{U}$ are represented by $n$-tuples $(A_0, \dots, A_n)$ of finite non-empty disjoint subsets $A_i \subset S^1$.
 We identify two such $n$-tuples $(A_0,\dots,A_n)$ and $(B_0,\dots,B_n)$ if there is an orientation preserving diffeomorphism $\gp:S^1 \cong S^1$ with $\gp(A_i) = B_i$ for all $i$.
 The $i$th face map forgets $A_i$ and the $i$th degeneracy map sends $[A_0, \dots, A_n]$ to $[A_0, \dots, A_i, A_i^\eps, \dots, A_n]$ where $A_i^\eps$ is obtained from $A_i$ by rotating by a sufficiently small angle $\eps>0$. \end{defn}